Guests are allowed the following weighing no more than a collective 50 lbs.

 - Medium fleece or wool sweater/sweatshirt

-- 1 pair insulated underwear
+- One pair insulated underwear

-- 1 pair of insulated knee high rubber boots
+- 1 pair of insulated knee high rubber boots (Muck boots or similar)

-- 1 pair Gortex or waterproof hiking boots (back up)
+- 1 pair waterproof hiking boots (OPTIONAL)

 - Polarized shooting glasses